Menu

 • Statement of Property.
 This is a statement which outlines in detail all the known assets of the deceased, including their value at the date of death.
 It also includes a statement describing and estimating value of property of the deceased that does not form part of the estate.
 This could be things like jointly owned property and items payable to a named beneficiary under particular documents, such as life insurance policies, RRSP's and annuities.

-• Notification to the Public Guardian and Trustee that there are beneficiaries under the age of 18 or dependant adults with an interest in the estate (if applicable).
+• Notification to the Public Guardian and Trustee.
+This document is only required if there are beneficiaries under the age of 18 or dependant adults with an interest in the estate.

-• Renunciation of Probate (if applicable).
-If any executors named in a Will do not want to act, they must complete this form.
+• Renunciation of Probate.
+This document is required if any executors named in a Will do not want to act.
+Each one that does not must complete this form.

 Documents and required fees must be submitted for filing with the registrar of the court.
 A judge will review all the documents and grant Letters Probate if everything is in order.
 Although there is no requirement, in many cases a lawyer's assistance will be helpful to probate the Will.